-Limited liability company (LLC): A type of business entity that can separate the business owner’s personal liability (i.e., responsibility) from the business’s liability.
+Limited liability company (LLC): A type of U.S. business entity that can separate the business owner’s personal liability (i.e., responsibility) from the business’s liability.
 Creating an LLC could help protect a business owner’s personal assets in case of financial trouble for the business.

 Loan: An amount of money a business borrows and agrees to repay.
 Business may be able to take out loans from banks, credit unions, online lenders and microlenders.

 Loan principal: The initial amount of money borrowed when taking out a loan.
-However, the amount of money received could depend on fees.

 Loan principal payment: Total amount applied to a principal balance from a loan payment.

 Long-term debt: Debts that a business expects to take longer than one year to pay off.
 Debt may mean the amount owed on a loan or line of credit.
 Or, some businesses use debt when discussing every type of financial obligation, including benefits owed to employees and product warranties.

 Long-term disability insurance: Coverage that protects employees from loss of income in the event they are unable to work for an extended period of time due to illness, injury or accident.